 The first problem is availability.
-It may be easier if you’re willing to rent an apartment, but if you’d like to live in a single-family home as you’re used to, far fewer single-family homes are available for rent than the number of single-family homes for sale.
+It may be easier if you’re willing to rent an apartment, but if you’d like to live in a single-family home as you’re used to, far fewer single-family homes are available for rent than for sale.

 These two maps from Zillow show the single-family homes for rent and for sale in my zip code.
 You see a big difference in available choices.